-Note: The above animated image quality is poor, because we have optimized to lower the size of image.
+Note: The above-animated image quality is poor because we have optimized to lower the size of the image.

-4. To convert an image to one format to other, for example
+To convert an image from one format to another, for example

 $ gm convert girlfriend.jpeg girlfriend.png

-5. Next, you can create a visual image directory of all your
+You can also create a visual image directory of all your

 .png images as shown.